 Blogs and websites have a lot in common.
 Both are tools designed to give you or your company an “online presence.”
-They empower you to connect with your audience, showcase products, earn money and essentially grow your identity on the web.
+They empower you to connect with your audience, showcase products, earn money, and essentially grow your identity on the web.

 In a world where around 81% of customers research things online before making a purchase, blogs and websites both give you the opportunity to position yourself within an important stage of the buyer journey.
-As blogging has become an integral part of running a successful website, the terms “blog” and “website” have grown increasingly interchangeable over the years.
+As blogging has become an integral part of running a successful business website, the terms “blog” and “website” have grown increasingly interchangeable over the years.

 However, a blog isn’t exactly the same as a website, and vice versa.

 So, what is the difference between a blog and a website?

 What is a Blog?
 An Introduction to Blogging

 Blogs are one of the most popular “types” of website content produced today.
 There are around 70 million posts published on WordPress blogs each month, and around 409 million people view 20 billion blog pages on a monthly basis.

 The defining feature of a blog is content.
 On a blog, content is presented in reverse chronological order, which means the newest content appears first, followed by subsequent posts.
 Blogs are typically run by small groups of people, individuals, and companies.

 Blogs are a form of “content marketing”, for many organizations, but they’re also a way of sharing information, as well as educating and entertaining audiences.